miker704/Strife/patches2.md

     - Removed ReactTool tip imports and components (9) from dmserver header nav bar and replaced it with a call to the new root ToolTip Component instead.
     - Removed ReactTool tip imports and components (7) from server header nav bar and replaced it with a call to the new root ToolTip Component instead.
     - Removed ReactTool tip imports and components (3) from user nav bar and replaced it with 3 new ToolTip Component instead.
+    - Removed ReactTool tip imports and components (1) from dm nav bar and replaced it with a new ToolTip Component instead.

 ## Backend Changes